BiDAlab/UWF4DR-Benchmark/README.md

 The official Keras implementation of RETFound is available in the following repository: https://github.com/wangseann/RETFound_MAE_keras

-Within the framework of this work, RETFound is incorporated as one of the evaluated architectures and is used both as an individual classifier and as a feature extractor for MLP-based feature-level fusion experiments described in the associated paper.
+Within the experiments described in the associated paper, RETFound is incorporated as one of the evaluated architectures and is used both as an individual classifier and as a feature extractor for MLP-based feature-level fusion experiments.

 ### License